 But it also became a way to hide low quality ingredients in industrially produced goods.
 It's role as a flavour enhancer became increasingly significant as manufacturers and restaurants attempted to enhance the flavour profile of their foods.
 Now, much of the population is hooked on salty foods, finding unsalted foods and meals to be bland.
 Food manufacturers and chefs are often reluctant to reduce salt levels for fear of the cost implications (having to use more flavourful ingredients) and loss of customers.
 Industrial salt manufacturing processes made it cheap for people to buy.
 So, the challenge is having sufficient salt to fulfill food safety requirements, but not so much as to facilitate use of low quality ingredients.

 Canadian salt consumption averages around 3400 mg/day.
 The Health Canada upper limit is 2300 mg/day.
 The Institute of Medicine of the U.S. National Academies’ (IOM) recommendation is 1500 mg per day for persons aged 9 to 50 years, and less for those younger and older (Sodium Working Group, 2010).
-We have a significant over-consumption problem.
+We have a significant over-consumption problem, with some 80% of Canadians including 93% of children aged 4-8 consuming too much.
 Jeffery (2019a), working from Global Burden of Disease data, estimates that diets high in sodium represent 12% of attributable risks of illness and death.

 The challenges of change